PRE-RIDING THE FINISH on FRIDAY

 Don't ruin a pristine forest, take the two seconds to put the gel pack back in your pocket so it can be properly disposed once your adventure is finished.

 BIKE SAFETY 101

-Please remember to take the necessary precautions with your cycling equipment throughout the entire Iceman weekend.
+Please remember to take the necessary precautions with your cycling equipment throughout the entire Bell’s Beer Iceman weekend.
 If you have to leave your bikes on top of your car, lock them.
 If you are heading out to celebrate a strong finish, leave your bike in your hotel room for the evening.
-Traverse City is still a classic Midwestern town where you can leave your car unlocked while stopping at the grocery store, but bikes and other cycling gear can walk away very quickly if left unattended.
+Traverse City is small a classic Midwestern town where you can leave your car unlocked while stopping at the grocery store but bikes and other cycling gear can walk away very quickly if left unattended.

 The one exception to this rule is that you can check your bike into the Bike Corral at Timber Ridge Resort and have confidence that the Traverse City Central High School Trojan Softball Team will take excellent care of your machine in your absence.